ketankartoza/qgis-gea-plugin/docs/src/user/manual/gea-reforestation.md

         ![Plugins](./img/gea-reforestation-6.png)

-    3.2 **Attribute Toolbar**
+    3.2 **Icon Toolbar**

     ![Attribut toolbar](./img/gea-reforestation-7.png)

-    The attribute toolbar offers many options, some of which are:
+    The map navigation toolbar offers many options, some of which are:

     1. **Pan:** Allows the user to pan the map to a specific location.
     2. **Zoom in:** Zooms in on the map to show more detail.